mebeim/aoc/README.md

   of puzzles, additional interesting scripts, alternative solutions, and so on.

-   - `full_leaderboard.md`: a complete leaderboard of all participants of advent of code, including those who do not make it to the top 100, built by by scraping each day's leaderboard.
+   - `full_leaderboard.md`: a complete leaderboard of all participants of Advent of Code for the year, including those who did not make it to the top 100, built by scraping each day's leaderboard.
    - `calendar.gif`: a GIF of the animated complete calendar for the year.
      That is, if I managed to finish all puzzles.